drakirby/CplusplusTutorial/Loops and Functions.md

 Remember that functions must _always_ be placed above your main() function (the function where you call your other functions).
 Otherwise, your IDE will not notice them.

 C++ does allow recursive functions.
-Here's the code to ask the user for a factorial:
+Here's the code to ask the user for a factorial (also in loops.cpp):

     void factorial(){